dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Debate1 Reward is not the most important in RL.md

 ## Key Concepts
-- Exploitation: _Exploitation is defined as a greedy approach in which agents try to get more rewards by using estimated value but not the actual value_
+- Exploitation:  a greedy approach in which agents try to get more rewards by using estimated value but not the actual value

-- There are a lot of layers in RL
+-  Exploration: agents primarily focus on improving their knowledge about each action instead of getting more rewards so that they can get long-term benefits.

+## Arguments
+- Rinfor